damikun/trouble-training/Doc/Identity.md

     "admin": true
     }
     ```
-- `Signature` - Encoded header, the encoded payload, a secret and siged by algorithm specified in the header.
+- `Signature` - Encrypted header, the encrypted payload, a secret and signed by an algorithm specified in the header.
     </br>
     ```js
     HMACSHA256(